wp-plugins/tabby-responsive-tabs/readme.txt

 [tabby title="My Tab" open="yes"]
 `

-If you use the 'open' shortcode parameter in one of your tab shortcodes ensure that you only add it to single tab as having more than one tab open in a tab group is not supported.
+If you use the 'open' shortcode parameter in one of your tab shortcodes, ensure that you only add it to single tab as having more than one tab open within a tab group is not supported.

 **Icon**